wujekbizon/life-counter-demo/README.md

 #### Socket Runtime Beta

 #### Write once.
 Run anywhere.
-Connect everyone.Build mobile and destkop apps for any OS using HTML, CSS, and JavaScript.
+Connect everyone.
+Build mobile and destkop apps for any OS using HTML, CSS, and JavaScript.

 #### Connect users with modern P2P that can make the cloud entirely optional.